T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Framework

 In practice, we prompt the VLM with explicit rubrics for SC and PQ; notably, PQ is assessed from the synthesized image alone (to avoid instruction confounds), while SC conditions are presented alongside the image.
 This design yields interpretable rationales, task-aware scores, and robust correlations with human judgments across diverse conditional image tasks.

-\subsubsection{Evaluation metrics}
+\subsubsection{Evaluation Metrics}

 To quantitatively assess our framework, we employ a hybrid metric suite.
 To complement these, we adopt VIEScore for measuring the alignment between generated outputs and task-specific visual improvements, enabling evaluation from a reasoning perspective rather than pixel fidelity alone.
 For image quality, we report classical fidelity scores including Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM), which remain standard for restoration tasks.
 PSNR captures pixel-level fidelity via mean-squared error, whereas SSIM reflects perceptual alignment by jointly evaluating luminance, contrast, and structural consistency.
-For each query image, we performed inference 10 times and selected the result with the highest PSNR as the final output while computing the corresponding VIEScore and SSIM.
+For Gemini and Seedream, whose APIs can produce different outputs across calls, we perform 10 independent generations for each query under both the fixed and the Qwen prompt, select the result with the highest PSNR as the final output, and then compute the corresponding SSIM and VIEScore.
+For the additional open-source models in Table~\ref{tab:5}, we perform one generation per query for both prompts and compute all metrics on that output.
 Together, these metrics provide a holistic evaluation that balances low-level fidelity, perceptual similarity, and reasoning coherence.